-After the tires have been rotated, adjust the front and rear inflation pressures as shown on the Tire and Loading Information label.
-See Inflation - Tire Pressure on page 6-56 and Loading the Vehicle on page 5-20.
+Adjust the front and rear tires to the recommended inflation pressure on the Tire and Loading Information label after the tires have been rotated.
+See Tire Pressure on page 10-45 and Vehicle Load Limits on page 9-10.
 Reset the Tire Pressure Monitor System.
-See Tire Pressure Monitor Operation on page 6-59.
+See Tire Pressure Monitor Operation on page 10-48.

-Make certain that all wheel nuts are properly tightened.
-See "Wheel Nut Torque" under Capacities and Specifications on page 6-114.
+Check that all wheel nuts are properly tightened.
+See "Wheel Nut Torque" under Capacities and Specifications on page 12-2.

 Rust or dirt on a wheel, or on the parts to which it is fastened, can make wheel nuts become loose after time.
 The wheel could come off and cause an accident.
-When you change a wheel, remove any rust or dirt from places where the wheel attaches to the vehicle.
-In an emergency, you can use a cloth or a paper towel to do this; but be sure to use a scraper or wire brush later, if needed, to get all the rust or dirt off.
-See Changing a Flat Tire on page 6-80.
+When changing a wheel, remove any rust or dirt from places where the wheel attaches to the vehicle.
+In an emergency, a cloth or a paper towel can be used; however, use a scraper or wire brush later to remove all rust or dirt.
+Lightly coat the center of the wheel hub with wheel bearing grease after a wheel change or tire rotation to prevent corrosion or rust build-up.
+Do not get grease on the flat wheel mounting surface or on the wheel nuts or bolts.